Federal Way Public Schools offers multiple Advanced Programs for scholars to pursue.

 Advanced Placement courses are rigorous, college-level classes.
 Scholars can earn credit or advanced standing at most of the nation’s colleges and universities by taking and passing AP exams, which are administered by the College Board.
 A variety of AP classes are available in each school; please check the course catalog at each high school for specifics.

 Federal Way High School offers this international, pre-university curriculum and examination system.
-Cambridge Preparatory Academy emphasizes the value of a broad and balanced study for scholars.
-It aims to encourage the skills of independent search and investigation, the use of initiative and creativity, and the application of knowledge and skills.
+The Cambridge Pathway emphasizes the value of a broad and balanced study for scholars.
+It aims to encourage the skills of independent research and investigation, the use of initiative and creativity, and the application of knowledge and skills.

 For additional information visit http://www.cambridgeinternational.org/

-In Federal Way, this academy is offered to 6th, 7th, and 8th grade scholars at Lakota and Sacajawea Middle Schools.
-Checkpoint offers a rigorous and relevant curriculum, and helps scholars develop skills for success.
-Upon completion they can enter Cambridge Preparatory Academy at Federal Way High School and earn an Advanced International Certificate of Education through Cambridge University.
+The Cambridge Checkpoint Assessment is offered after delivery of a rigorous and relevant curriculum, supporting scholars in developing skills for success.
+Upon completion they can continue the Cambridge Pathway at Federal Way High School and earn an Advanced International Certificate of Education.